-Motion by J. Meyer Send issue paper WWT-2023-8 to Joint Committee updated as well.
+Motion by J. Meyer Send issue paper WWT-2023-8 to Joint Committee approval ballot.

+Second: F. Sneddon

+Discussion: E. Roeder noted that the NFPA reference may need to be updated as well.
 J. Snider stated he would review this before sending the language to ballot.

-Second: F. Sneddon
+Vote: All in favor.

+Motion: Carries.